Ivanuku Thannila Gandam: Plot

-Saravana Perumal (Deepak Dinkar) is a television anchor experiencing hard times in both his professional and personal life.
-He is being bested at his workplace by a colleague, harassed by a loan shark, and fears that his girlfriend Deepika (Neha Ratnakaran) is having an affair.
+Saravana Perumal is a television anchor experiencing hard times in both his professional and personal life.
+He is being bested at his workplace by a colleague, harassed by a loan shark, and fears that his girlfriend Deepika is having an affair.
 Saravanan goes to a party with his friends, where he becomes intoxicated.
-While drunk, he unknowingly tells hitman Mark (Rajendran) of his troubles who takes pity on him and offers to kill his competitor at work, the loan shark, and Deepika.
-When he wakes the following morning, he finds that his colleague and the loan shark are dead, and a call from Mark informing him of their conversation the previous night.
+While drunk, he unknowingly tells hitman Mark of his troubles who takes pity on him and offers to kill his competitor at work, the loan shark, and Deepika.
+When he wakes the following morning, he finds that his colleague and the loan shark are dead, and a call from Mark informs him of their conversation the previous night.
 Saravanan tries to prevent Mark from killing Deepika.
 While attempting to murder Deepika, Mark falls from a ledge and dies, without Saravanan knowing his true identity as he was drunk when he met Mark.
 Towards the end, it is revealed that Mark's targets all died by accident before Mark could kill them.
 Saravanan is unaware of Mark's death and when he later marries Deepika, he becomes paranoid that every man who meets Deepika is secretly the hitman trying to kill her.